Berkeley-MDes/tdf-fa24-NileTan98/README.md

 https://github.com/user-attachments/assets/3abce062-e404-49a0-991d-1c341b09d588

 Even though it's a pretty basic adjustment and I didn't get to the physical connection aspect of thing.
 I'm happy that I'm following and understanding the script.

+##Thoughts:

+I've found Photon really useful for building connected projects.
+It combines timing control, variables, outputs, and cloud integration, making it a pretty cohesive system for prototyping IoT ideas.

+The Particle Cloud is a game-changer because I can send that data to the Particle Cloud to monitor everything remotely.
+Compared to something like an Arduino, it’s awesome that the Wi-Fi and cloud features are built-in, which makes developing and scaling connected projects much easier.

+Overall, it’s been a great tool for prototyping, learning about IoT, and seeing my ideas come to life without too much hassle.

+Thinking about the kinds of ecosystems that are missing in my daily life, I realize there are a few areas where things could be more connected and intuitive.
+For instance, I'd love to have a more cohesive home automation system.
+Right now, my lights, thermostat, and other smart devices work independently, but having a centralized system that learns my habits and automatically adjusts everything for comfort would be amazing.

+Going back to the ATM system I mentioned last week, I can see how some of the pieces of the Photon ecosystem could relate to an ATM system.

+In an ATM system, timing is critical—things need to happen in a certain order for the experience to be seamless and secure.
+Just like I use timers to control when sensors activate or when data is pushed to the cloud, an ATM must time its interactions precisely, such as waiting for a PIN entry before allowing a withdrawal.

+The concept of variables is also relevant.
+In my Photon projects, I store sensor values and states as variables.
+Similarly, an ATM system relies on variables for tracking user information, account balances, and session data.
+These variables have to be monitored and updated dynamically as users interact with the system.

+Outputs, such as LEDs or notifications, are another connection.
+On the Photon, I use LEDs to signal status, like indicating when a process is complete.
+In an ATM, status indicators are used to guide users, like showing when a card is being read, if there’s an error, or when cash is ready to be dispensed.

+Finally, remote integration via the Particle Cloud is a lot like the way ATMs connect to banking networks.
+The Photon uses the cloud to communicate with external devices or log data, while an ATM connects to a bank’s servers to verify account details, log transactions, and provide real-time updates.
+This remote communication ensures everything is synced and functioning as expected, just like in an IoT project.

 ## Week 4 Report
 In this week's class we delved into Photon, which is yet again somethig I'm completely unfamiliar with.